Sandra Dee: 1966–1983: Career decline and later roles

 By the end of the 1960s, Dee's career had slowed significantly, and she was dropped by Universal Pictures.
 She rarely acted following her 1967 divorce from Darin.
 In a 1967 interview with Roger Ebert, she reflected on her experience in the studio system and on the ingénue image that had been foisted on her, which she found constricting:

-Look at this––[a] cigarette.
+Look at this—[a] cigarette.
 I like to smoke.
 I'm 25 years old, and it so happens that I like to smoke.
 So out in Hollywood the studio press agents are still pulling cigarettes out of my hand and covering my drink with a napkin whenever my picture is taken.
 Little Sandra Dee isn't supposed to smoke, you know.
 Or drink.
 Or breathe.

-Dee appeared in the somewhat successful Doctor, You've Got to Be Kidding! in 1967.
+Dee appeared in the somewhat successful Doctor, You've Got to Be Kidding! in 1967 for MGM.
 Hunter asked her to return to Universal in a co-starring role in Rosie!
-(1967), but the film was not a success.
+(1967); the film was not a success.
 Dee was inactive in the film industry for several years before appearing in the 1970 American International Pictures occult horror film The Dunwich Horror—a loose adaptation of an H.P.
 Lovecraft story—as a college student who finds herself in the center of an occult ritual plot.
 Dee later said, "The reason I decided to do Dunwich was because I couldn't put the script down once I started reading it.
 I had read so many that I had to plow through, just because I promised someone.
 Even if this movie turns out be a complete disaster, I guarantee it will change my image."
-However, she refused to appear nude in the film's final sequence that had been written in the screenplay.
+Although it was written in the screenplay, she refused to appear nude in the film's final sequence.

-Throughout the 1970s, Dee took sporadic guest-starring roles on episodes of several television series, such as Night Gallery, Fantasy Island and Police Woman.
-Her final film performance occurred in the low-budget drama Lost (1983).
-In her later years, Dee told a newspaper that she "felt like a has-been that never was."
+In the 1970s, Dee took sporadic guest-starring roles on episodes of several television series, including Night Gallery, Fantasy Island and Police Woman.
+Her final film performance was in the low-budget drama Lost (1983).
+In her later years, Dee told a newspaper that she "felt like a has-been that never was".